obedtandadjaja/Dictionary/README.md

 Contact obed.tandadjaja@gmail.com for the apk

-Soon to be published in Play Store.
+Published in the Play Store under the name: Simple Dictionary